 - tried as an adult and committed by a criminal court, OR

-- tried as an adult, committed to adult prison, but ordered housed in a DJJ facility.
+- tried as an adult, committed to adult prison, but ordered housed in a secure youth treatment facility.

-When the court is considering sending a youth to DJF, it might order the minor committed for a 90-day diagnostic study.
+When the court is considering sending a youth to secure youth treatment facility, it might order the minor committed for a 90-day diagnostic study.
 The study will make treatment recommendations to the judge.

-Since 2012, a youth may only be sent to a DJJ correctional facility if he or she has been made a ward of the court and:
+A youth may only be sent to a secure youth treatment facility if they have been made a ward of the court and:

 - the most recent offense found true or admitted is listed in WIC 707(b), OR